Sections Of This Article:

 Decorative Arts.

-Definitions of fine art, design, etc. have evolved over the years, and I recommend each of us to think for ourselves rather than following the conventions.
+Definitions of fine art, design, etc. have evolved over the years, and I recommend each of us to think for ourselves on these matters rather than following the conventions.
 Gaining the understandings to form one’s own opinions, seems, to me, to be a necessary part of being a unique individual, as most people like to see themselves these days.

 Looking at the fundamentals . . . the term “decoration” itself usually refers to an addition intended to make something more attractive.
 Mr Chris Hall, Watches Editor for MrPorter.com says “When a watch is sensationally decorated, artistic skill can be deployed, but this is purely decoration.
 It is embellishment of an object that has a role to play beyond the art itself.“